 By finding the optimal balance between these three criteria, you should identify the best automated web security scanner.
 To start with, you do not want a scanner that reports hundreds or thousands of vulnerabilities but most are false positives.
 Of course, you could simply ignore false positives or deselect them manually, but such tools and methods cannot scale when you actually start using your scanner regularly on large web applications.
 At scale, problems with false positives are amplified and as your security engineers and developers spend more and more time verifying false positives, they will start losing faith in the scanner.
 To learn more about false positives and the impact they have on a penetration test, refer to the article The Problem of False Positives in Web Application Security and How to Tackle Them.

 On the other hand, you also do not want a scanner that cannot detect many of the most commonly exploited vulnerabilities.
-The best automated scanners are typically those that can report all of the commonly exploitable web application vulnerabilities (such as SQL injection, cross-site scripting (XSS), command injection, path traversal, and so on), generate the fewest false positives, and require the least configuration.
+The best automated scanners are typically those that can report all of the commonly exploitable web application vulnerabilities (such as SQL injection, cross-site scripting (XSS), command injection, directory traversal, and so on), generate the fewest false positives, and require the least configuration.

 Each automated scan should always be accompanied by manual penetration testing to manually identify one-off or completely new vulnerabilities that would rarely be exploited in a real-life attack.
 Community white-hat hackers can also help in that with the right bounty program.
 But at least the bulk of the work is done even before the manual testers get to work, so your developers can already start remediating the reported vulnerabilities.